adeprastya/Study-College/README.md

-# Repository Project Study
+# College Study

-This repository contains the project study I completed as part of various subjects in college.
+This repository contains the project I completed as part of various subjects in college.
 It showcases my progress and learning experiences in different topics and technologies.

 ## Contents